 VIEW DATABASE STATE permission in the database.

---Configure query for profiling with sys.dm_exec_query_profiles SET STATISTICS PROFILE ON; GO --Or enable query profiling globally under SQL Server 2016 SP1 or above DBCC TRACEON (7412, -1); GO --Next, run your query in this session, or in any other session if query profiling has been enabled globally
+--Configure query for profiling with sys.dm_exec_query_profiles SET STATISTICS PROFILE ON; GO --Or enable query profiling globally under SQL Server 2016 SP1 or above (not needed in SQL Server 2019) DBCC TRACEON (7412, -1); GO --Next, run your query in this session, or in any other session if query profiling has been enabled globally

 Step 2: Login to a second session that is different from the session in which your query is running.